astral-sh/setup-uv/README.md

 By default, the cache is pruned after a run, which means that all pre-built wheels are removed from the cache ([documentation](https://docs.astral.sh/uv/concepts/cache/#caching-in-continuous-integration)).
+By default, the uv cache is pruned after every run, removing pre-built wheels, but retaining any wheels that were built from source.
+On GitHub-hosted runners, it's typically faster to omit those pre-built wheels from the cache (and instead re-download them from the registry on each run).
+However, on self-hosted or local runners, preserving the cache may be more efficient.
+See the ([documentation](https://docs.astral.sh/uv/concepts/cache/#caching-in-continuous-integration)) for more.

-If you want to keep the cache after a run, you can disable cache pruning with the `prune-cache` input.
+If you want to persist the entire cache across runs, disable cache pruning with the `prune-cache` input.

 ```yaml
 - name: Don't prune the cache before saving it